libauc.losses

 >>> loss.backward()

-Mean Average Precision loss based on squared-hinge surrogate loss to optimize mAP.
+Mean Average Precision loss based on squared-hinge surrogate loss to optimize mAP and mAP@k.
 This is an extension of APLoss.

 Parameters: